 Hepatitis B virus.
 Coloured transmission electron micrograph (TEM) of hepatitis B viruses (circles), a cause of liver inflammation.
 The inflammation is the immune response to the virus that invades liver cells to replicate itself.
-The virus has a coat (capsid, pink/orange) bearing surface proteins (spikes, yellow), which the body detects as a foreign body (antigen).
+The virus has a coat (capsid, purple) bearing surface proteins (spikes, mauve), which the body detects as a foreign body (antigen).
 The complete virus is called a Dane particle and is approximately 42 nanometres in diameter.
 Hepatitis B is primarily transmitted by infected human blood, either in transfusions or on the shared needles of intravenous drug users.
 Magnification unknown.

 Model release not required.
 Property release not required.